Opération Nez rouge: History

 Operation Nez Rouge was started in 1984 in Quebec City by Jean-Marie De Koninck, who had two goals.
 He wanted to finance Université Laval's swimming team and he wanted to do something to fight driving under the influence.
 He knew that drivers leaving bars refused taxis to bring them home when intoxicated, not because of the cost, but because they wanted to have their own cars the next day.
 Thus came the idea to simply offer an escorting service.

-The service was used 1,205,894 times between 1984 and 2004.
+In Quebec, The service was used 1,205,894 times between 1984 and 2004.

+Dr Jean-Luc Baierlé, impressed by the Quebec idea, brought the concept to Switzerland and organized the first Operation Red Nose in Jura, in collaboration with the Jura League against drug addiction.
+In 2020, the only regions in Switzerland that are not served are Basel, Engadin and Upper Valais.
+In 2021, the total number of people transported since 1990 is 493,000.

 The service was the setting of the 2003 romantic comedy film Red Nose (Nez rouge).